Definition of the Diabetes UK PhD Studentship

 Please note that one studentship will be funded in partnership with the Masonic Charitable Foundation.

 Studentships are for a duration of three years.

 Research expenses include a stipend, student fees and consumables.

-Tuition fees are paid by Diabetes UK upon receipt of an invoice, which must be sent at the end of each grant year.
+Tuition fees are paid by us upon receipt of an invoice, which must be sent at the end of each grant year.

 Materials and consumables

 Support for materials and consumables can be requested and should not exceed £10,000 per annum.
 Costs associated with travel and registration for conferences may also be requested in addition to the budget.
 These must be fully justified and will be agreed by the Review Panel.

 Supervisors must be able to show that they have a full-time position at a UK-based institution for the lifetime of the grant.
 We will not accept applications from potential students themselves.

 Please ensure that more than one supervisor is on an application and that funding details are provided for all supervisors